This course requires 2 options.

 NZQA Info

-Music 1.3 - Compose two original pieces of music
+Music 1.3 - Demonstrate understanding of music in relation to contexts

 NZQA Info